The Game Developer's Guide to Digital Marketing

 First, begin by researching your target audience.
 Do this by asking yourself a few key questions.

-- What do my current customers look like?
+- What do my current players look like?

-- Who is most likely to benefit from the use of my product or service?
+- Who is most likely to benefit from or enjoy my game?

 - What do my competitors’ audiences look like?